 Table of Contents

 Love him or hate him, Barack Obama is an American icon.
-As you likely know, he made history as the first Black president of the United States.
-He also was the recipient of a Nobel Peace prize.
-In his first memoir, A Promised Land, we get a deeply personal, riveting history of the president.
+He made history as the first Black president of the United States.
+He also received the Nobel Peace Prize.
+In his memoir A Promised Land, we get a deeply personal, riveting history of the president.

-We follow him on his journey from the unremarkable child of a single mother living in Honolulu, Hawaii, to becoming the first African American in the White House.
+We follow him on his journey from unremarkable child of a single mother living in Honolulu, Hawaii, to becoming the first African-American leading in the White House.
 We know him as a charismatic and gifted leader, but you’ll be surprised to hear a story full of struggle, self-doubt, and turmoil even to the point where he nearly gave up on politics.

 Here are 3 lessons from Obama’s life: